What is cyanide?

 - Reports have indicated that during the Iran-Iraq War in the 1980s, hydrogen cyanide gas may have been used along with other chemical agents against the inhabitants of the Kurdish city of Halabja in northern Iraq.

-How people can be exposed to cyanide
+How can people can exposed to cyanide?

 - Cyanide enters water, soil, or air as a result of both natural processes and industrial activities.
 In air, cyanide is present mainly as gaseous hydrogen cyanide.